wangchuan/Captcha-TensorFlow/README.md

-TensorFlow project for recognize captcha by multi-label classification.
+TensorFlow project for recognizing captcha by multi-label classification.

 In this demo project, the captcha contains 6 characters, including `0~9, a~z, A~Z`.
 The image is of size `60x150x1`.